 Inbound marketing is about building up long-lasting authority in an area and garnering trust and respect within a marketplace.

-- Inbound is cheaper in the sense that setting up a website, writing content, and using social media can all be very inexpensive (if you have the time and the skill however).
+- Inbound is cheaper in the sense that setting up a website, writing content, and using social media can all be very inexpensive.
 According to studies, the average cost per lead drops by 80% after five months of consistent Inbound Marketing.

 - Inbound does frustrate or irritate your prospect, indeed the mantra of Inbound marketers is to ‘delight’ prospects.

-- Inbound messaging provides a platform for two-way communication – encouraging prospects to actively engage with your messaging.
+- The messaging provides a platform for two-way communication – encouraging prospects to actively engage with your messaging.

 Limitations of Inbound Marketing